 Discuss with your healthcare provider whether you will be weight-bearing after the procedure and how much weight is appropriate at each stage of recovery.

-Eat/drink additional protein;
+Eat/drink additional protein.

 Consider alternating acetaminophen (paracetamol/Tylenol) and Advil (ibuprofen) to reduce pain and swelling.
 Keep in mind the maximum total daily dose and ensure you do not exceed it; Other medications given post-operatively may include acetaminophen.
 Discuss with your healthcare provider post-operative medications.